Tom Hanks says AI could see him featuring in movies long after his death

 Buxton then suggested that people would be able to tell the difference between AI Hanks and the real version.

-While Hanks acknowledged that an AI version of himself would not be able to produce the same performances as he does now, he wondered whether audiences would really mind.
+While Hanks, who was nominated for a Best Supporting Actor Oscar for his role as Fred Rogers in "A Beautiful Day in the Neighborhood," acknowledged that an AI version of himself would not be able to produce the same performances as he does now, he wondered whether audiences would really mind.

 "Without a doubt people will be able to tell, but the question is, will they care?" he said.
 "There are some people that won't care, that won't make that delineation."